hymkor/minipage/README.md

 - `-anchor-text string` — Specify the anchor text (default `""`).
 - `-title-from-file file` - Read the HTML title from the specified file
 - `-readme-to-index` - Replace file names starting with 'README' with 'index' in relative anchor URLs
+- `-outline-in-sidebar` - Output the outline in the sidebar

 ## Example